Filial Zuneigung » Filial affection witnessed at 0700 hours

 Francis’s brows rose before he sighed.
 “Scorpio’s abilities at base-level are exactly what you would expect of a Manipulator.
 However, unlike a typical Manipulator, Scorpio can manipulate living things due to the volume and nature of their vitae.
 We call the person or thing being manipulated an ‘offshoot,’ like an offshoot of a tree.
-Those offshoots are also capable of creating additional offshoots.
+We call the Manipulator’s vitae inside that offshoot a spore.
+Those offshoots are also capable of creating additional offshoots through the implantation of more spores.
 As you can see, it spreads quickly.
 Like a disease.”

 “So…” Carl scratched his head.
 “The scorpion tattoo—”

 “—marks the entry point but isn’t a facet of their conducting,” Francis explained.
 “It’s Scorpio marking territory.”
 He rubbed his palm.
 “Cutting the tattoo off will do nothing.
 If anything, it’s akin to the fruiting body of a mushroom.
 The living body—the mycelium—is invisible to the naked eye but is deeply embedded.”

 “You really like analogies now,” Carl grumbled before eyeing Francis’s hand.
 “So when you sliced off your hand…”